prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

 Take your time to develop a baseline comfort with various HTML elements.
 For now, don't worry about styling these elements or making them look good.
 Ignore references about CSS and styling.

-Your goal is to expand your site across three pages, including consistent navigation links to all other pages.
+### Practicing HTML

+As you learn new HTML concepts using the resources above, put them into practice in your local website.
+Expand your website across multiple pages, with navigation links between pages.
 Also try to display at least one image.

 As you develop your website, use an iterative development approach.
 Focus on small tasks one at a time.
 Edit your HTML file(s), preview your changes, then use GitHub Desktop to commit your changes.
 Then repeat the process.
 Every so often, use GitHub Desktop to push / sync your local commits up to the remote repository, where you should see them reflected on GitHub.